Azure/Batch-Scoring-Deep-Learning-Models-With-AKS/README.md

 # Batch Scoring Deep Learning Models With Kubernetes

 ## Overview
 In this repository, we use the scenario of applying style transfer onto a video (collection of images).
 This architecture can be generalized for any batch scoring with deep learning scenario.
+For an alternative solution using Azure Machine Learning service, we suggest seeing the solution available [here](https://github.com/Azure/Batch-Scoring-Deep-Learning-Models-With-AML) which is also described on the [Azure Reference Architecture center](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/ai/batch-scoring-deep-learning).

 ## Design
 ![Reference Architecture Diagram](https://happypathspublic.blob.core.windows.net/assets/batch_scoring_for_dl/batchscoringdl-aks-architecture-diagram.PNG)